 In summary, while we do not yet inhabit a world where people have command of their personal data, the wind is blowing very strongly in that direction.

-- The exploitation of personal data by the likes of Facebook and Google has become increasingly visible.
+- The exploitation of personal data by big tech has become increasingly visible.
 Social media is alive with negative reactions to every excess that is reported.

 - At a governmental level, data ownership has become law in the EU and other countries including the US have started to follow suit.